Sajid576/boogle/README.md

 ## Project Idea
 - [version-1] -> Developers have to add a json configuration in a text field that can be collected from `Firebase` project.
-- [version-2] -> There will be integrated android application UI on the web frontend that will generate a demo app with the provided firebase json credentials.
+- [version-2] -> CHAT_GPT will be integrated to this SAAS to generate code for connecting to push notification in the mobile/frontend application.

 # Contribute to this code sample